montystoryteller/site/content/english/pages/storynotes.md

 Primarily, storynotes are written for me.
 But they may also be of interest to others:

-- other stroytellers, lookign for a convenient source for multiple versins of the same tell;
+- other storytellers, looking for a convenient source for multiple versions of the same tale;
 - for listeners / audiences at my shows, who may want a souvenir, something to remember the show by, or who just want to give me a few pennies...
 - journalism students or history buffs, looking for convenient sources of original newspaper reports on a particular topic;
 - anyone who wants to be able to pick up a short (50-150 page) booklet at a reasonable price containing "snackable" content that can be dipped in to as and when you have five minutes to spare...